-And I want to recognize them as I see that, and to thank them in meaningful and visible ways, to amplify that and to democratize the impact and value of employee recognition.
+And I want to recognise them as I see that, and to thank them in meaningful and visible ways, to amplify that and to democratise the impact and value of employee recognition.

 Being in lockdown means that many might not be as visible as they were in the office, so selfishly this ensures that our employees continue to receive recognition from colleagues and managers.

 I can see at a glance who is receiving recognition and what teams may need a little extra attention through our data analytics platform, which links up directly with our reward and recognition tools for a full picture.

 Our employees love to be recognised, and I need to be able to ensure that this continues now in lockdown but also when we move back into the offices.
 This includes thanking those who are working on the project.
 Sharing my thanks now, will get me extra credit with the team when I ask them to dig deep and help me.